 The next fringe event you attend is the complete opposite.
-Fadhilee Itulya and Nuri Bedga -who happen to be on a Zanzibar tour – are playing at Upendo Hotel rooftop.
-You’re right on time for the Sunday afternoon chill set where Fadhilee loops his vocals and guitar live; it almost feels like there’s a whole band on stage.
+Fadhilee Itulya and Nuri Bedga – who happen to be on a Zanzibar tour – are playing at Upendo Hotel rooftop.
+You’re right on time for the Sunday afternoon chill set where Fadhilee loops his vocals and guitar live.
+It almost feels like there’s a whole band on stage.

 Nuri plays the most exciting riffs on his saxophone and they complement each other like they’ve been playing together their whole lives.
 You think if Africa had a sound, this is it.

-As if this Sunday evening can’t get better, they stop the music so that we can watch the majestic African sun sink into the Indian Ocean.
+As if this Sunday evening can’t get better, they stop the music so that we can watch the golden African sun sink into the Indian Ocean.
 And Fadhilee’s final song is a soulful blend of Afirika and Mama from his KWETU album.
 It takes you to heaven and leaves you there.